Colleges contend with changing COVID-19 landscape on commencement plans

 As part of Washington's Phase 3 restrictions, outdoor venues are limited to certain levels of occupancy based on size.
 Under the current measures, the 4,500-seat Union Stadium would be capped at 25% capacity.
 As per the state guidance, capacity limitations will be reviewed April 15 to assess whether increases are warranted.

-Gonzaga spokesman Pete Tormey said the university "will remain flexible to adjust student guests at the ceremonies as needed" in collaboration with the Spokane Regional Health District.

-"We plan to ensure that every graduating student who wants to join us in person to celebrate their academic achievement has the opportunity to do so, with three or perhaps four guests per student," Tormey said.
+"We plan to ensure that every graduating student who wants to join us in person to celebrate their academic achievement has the opportunity to do so, with three or perhaps four guests per student," said Gonzaga spokesman Pete Tormey.

 At Whitworth, meanwhile, spokeswoman Trisha Coder said approximately 600 graduate and undergraduate students are thus far planning to participate in this year's ceremonies.